 Compliance with Companies Act 2013

 - Under Section 139(1), OPC is required to hold its Annual General Meeting to appoint Statutory Auditor.
-Such an auditor should hold office from the conclusion of the first AGM to the conclusion of 6th AGM.
+Such an auditor should hold office from the conclusion of the first AGM to the conclusion of the 6th AGM.

 Financial statements of One Person Company under Companies Act 2013